-- 1. Define what a gene is, and the molecular nature of the gene. - 2.
-Describe how gene is inherited, and the evolutionary concepts and process. - 3.
-Explain the regulation of a gene, specifically, its capacity for replication and repair, mutation and expression. - 4.
-Apply theoretical skills in the analysis of genetic material and human disorders including genetic diseases. - 5.
+1. Define cellular reproduction, the molecular nature of the gene, how genes are inherited and the evolutionary concepts and process

+2. Explain the regulation of a gene, specifically, its capacity for replication and repair, mutation and expression.

+- 3. Apply theoretical skills in the analysis of genetic material and human disorders including genetic diseases. - 4.
 Evaluate the principles of inheritance and genetic exchange among populations.

-2.3 Generic skills
+2.3 Generic Skills and Capabilities